Cases prosecuted by New Mexico district attorneys fall 29 percent

 The news organization reported the 2nd Judicial District, which includes Bernalillo County, held 86 criminal jury trials in 2019 but only 18 in 2020.

-In a statement, Bernalillo County District Attorney Raul Torrez's office agreed the pandemic had a "devastating impact" on the criminal justice system in the state's largest county and decried a failure to adopt policy recommendation it had proposed to the Bernalillo County Criminal Justice Coordinating Council in May 2020.
+In a statement, Lauren Rodriguez, communications director for Bernalillo County District Attorney Raul Torrez's office, agreed the pandemic had a "devastating impact" on the criminal justice system in the state's largest county and decried a failure to adopt policy recommendation it had proposed to the Bernalillo County Criminal Justice Coordinating Council in May 2020.

 In the letter, officials asked policy makers to use a portion of federal CARES Act funding to use the Albuquerque Convention Center to resume grand jury and trial operations.